 1. Hamiltons Gallery

-Hamiltons gallery was founded in London in 1977 and it consists of a former rackets court and music room of the Courtauld family.
+Hamiltons gallery was founded in London in 1977.
+It consists of a former rackets court and music room of the Courtauld family.
 Nowadays, this gallery specializes in works by modern masters of photography.

 Hamiltons has exhibited the artworks of Irving Penn, Richard Avedon, Helmut Newton, and Robert Mapplethorpe.
 It also represented the work of Sir Don McCullin, who is one of the most famous most photojournalists in the world.